-Original Medicare Part B’s coverage typically extends to 80 % of the cost of the durable medical equipment and the beneficiary will be responsible for their co-payment of 20%, and also, if it applies, their annual policy deductible.
+Original Medicare Part B’s coverage typically extends to 80 % of the Medicare-approved cost of the durable medical equipment and the beneficiary will be responsible for their coinsurance payment of 20% of the Medicare-approved cost, and also, if it applies, their annual policy deductible.

 Original Medicare Part B partially covers certain cold and heat therapies on an inpatient, or outpatient basis, when prescribed as “medically necessary” by a Medicare enrolled physician, or by a therapist and co-signed by a physician.

 Unfortunately, though, this does not extend to ice packs and cooling therapy items which Medicare considers not to be “reasonable and necessary”.

 This means that “ice machines” do not fall into the category of Durable Medical Equipment.